artefactual/archivematica-docs/user-manual/transfer/dataverse.rst

 * descriptive metadata about the dataset, mapped to the `DDI standard`_

 * a <mets:fileSec> section that lists all files provided, grouped by type (original, metadata or derivative)

 * a <mets:structMap> section that describes the structure of the files as provided by Dataverse (particularly helpful for understanding which files were provided in `Tabular Data file bundle`_

 The Dataverse METS is found in the final AIP in this location:
 <AIP Name>/data/objects/metadata/transfers/<transfer name>/METS.xml
 (This is also where you will find the dataset.json metadata file provided by Dataverse, and the agents.json metadata file created by Archivematica).

-.. _aip-mets:
+.. _dataverse-aip-mets:

 AIP METS file
 -------------